lambdaworks/zio-elasticsearch/README.md

 ## Usage

 In order to get the functional effect of executing a specified `Elasticsearch` request, we must provide the `Elasticsearch` layer to that effect.
-We can then call the `execute`method defined in `Elasticsearch` that accepts `ElasticRequest` as parameter.
+We can then call the `execute` method defined in `Elasticsearch` that accepts `ElasticRequest` as parameter.
 To create this layer we also have to provide following layers:

-- `ElasticExecutor` - if you provide `ElasticExecutor.local` it will run on localhost:9200, otherwise if you want to use `ElasticExecutor.live` you will have to provide `ElasticConfig` as well
+- `ElasticExecutor` - if you provide `ElasticExecutor.local` it will run on `localhost:9200`, otherwise if you want to use `ElasticExecutor.live` you will have to provide `ElasticConfig` as well
 - `HttpClientZioBackend`

 ```scala